Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If either the `identifierType` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* The _authenticationState (MobileVisitorAuthenticationState)_ value indicates the authentication state for the user and contains one of the following `MobileVisitorAuthenticationState` values:
+* The _authenticationState (MobileVisitorAuthenticationState)_ value indicates the authentication state for the user and contains one of the [`MobileVisitorAuthenticationState`](identity-api-reference#ios-aepmobilevisitorauthenticationstate) values.
-  * `MobileVisitorAuthenticationState.authenticated`
-  * `MobileVisitorAuthenticationState.loggedOut`
-  * `MobileVisitorAuthenticationState.unknown`

 **Examples**